astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 - Autoregressive prior quantizes image embedding to a sequence of discrete codes and predict them autoregressively.
 - Diffusion prior models the continuous image embedding by diffusion models conditioned on $y$.

+Diffusion prior outperforms the autoregressive prior for comparable model size and reduced training compute.
+The diffusion prior also performs better than the autoregressive prior in pairwise comparisons against GLIDE.

 As opposed to the way of training proposed by [Ho et al.](https://arxiv.org/pdf/2006.11239.pdf), predicting the unnoised image embedding directly instead of predicting the noise was a better fit.
 Meaning, that instead of

 $$L_t = \mathbb{E}_{\mathbf{x}_0, \epsilon} \big[  \|\epsilon - \epsilon_\theta(\mathbf{x}_t, t \vert y)  \|^2 \big]$$